This policy relates to Sections 148-149 of the NSW Residential Tenancies Act 2010, and Housing Pathways Transfer Policy.

 - Compassionate grounds.

-Senior Housing Officers are responsible for dealing with tenant initiated transfer requests.
-The Access and Demand Manager and the Executive Manager of Operations are responsible for approving tenant initiated and management initiated transfers.
+The Access and Demand Manager and the Chief Operating Officer are responsible for approving Tenant initiated and Management initiated transfers.